Wedding Day Timeline: Everything You Need to Know

 Time: 5 minutes

-This is likely the most common scenario, where both the ceremony and reception are being held at the same venue.
-This means guests won’t need to travel to a separate location for the reception, so cocktail hour can begin right after the ceremony has concluded, followed by dinner, toasts, dancing, and cake.
-Note that the schedule below assumes that the bride, groom, and their attendants will be getting ready at an offsite location(s) (such as someone's home or a hotel), then will travel to the wedding venue.
+This is the most common scenario, where both the ceremony and reception are held at the same venue.
+This means cocktail hour can begin right after the ceremony has concluded, followed by dinner, toasts, dancing, and cake.
+Note that the schedule below assumes that the bride, groom, and their attendants will be getting ready at an offsite location (such as someone's home or a hotel), then traveling to the wedding venue.

 10:00 a.m.
-Hair and makeup artists arrive / getting ready
+Hair and makeup artists arrive/getting ready

 11:00 a.m.
 Vendors arrive for setup